gtap-dev/css/README.md

   There are a variety of techniques we must employ in order to satisfy these goals, and CSS Guidelines is a document of recommendations and approaches that will help us to do so.

-## The Importance of Style Guide
+## The Importance of a Guideline

-  A coding style guide (note, not a visual style guide) is a valuable tool for teams who
+  A coding guideline (note, not a visual style guide) is a valuable tool for teams who

   * build and maintain products for a reasonable length of time;
   * have developers of differing abilities and specialisms;